 - Community-rated pricing where everyone pays the same regardless of age.

-- Certain discounts, such as discounts for non-smokers, paying your premium annually, or paying using electronic funds transfer.
+- Certain discounts, such as being a non-smoker, paying your premium annually, or paying using electronic funds.

 Medigap Out-of-Pocket Costs

-For example, you get 100 percent coverage for your Part B deductible under Medigap Plan C and Plan F. But you get no coverage for your Part B deductible under the other plan options.
+For example, you get 100 percent coverage for your Part B coinsurance or copayments under Medigap Plans A, B, D, G, M, and N. But you get 50% coverage on Plan K and 75% coverage on Plan L for Part B coinsurance or copayments.
 Keep in mind, though, that there is no “good” or “bad” plan—the plan you choose depends on your needs and budget.
-Also, a Medicare Supplement plan that provides less coverage usually has a lower premium than a plan that provides a higher level of coverage.
+Also, a Medicare Supplement plan that provides less coverage usually has a lower premium than a plan that provides a higher level of coverage.2

 Medigap Supplemental Insurance Tips

-- Enroll in either Medigap or Medicare Advantage—you can’t have both at the same time.
+- Enroll in either Medigap or Medicare Advantage—you can’t have both at the same time.1

-- If you buy Medigap, you must enroll in a Medicare Part D plan to get prescription drug coverage.
+- If you buy Medigap, you must enroll in a Medicare Part D plan to get prescription drug coverage.1

-- Remember that you pay both your monthly Medicare Part B premium and Medigap premium.
+- Remember that you pay both your monthly Medicare Part B premium and Medigap premium1.

-- If possible, wait until your Medigap Open Enrollment Period to buy a policy when it’s guaranteed to be issued.
+- If possible, wait until your Medigap Open Enrollment Period to buy a policy when it’s guaranteed to be issued.6

-Another tip in getting the most out of supplemental coverage for seniors on Medicare is working with an insurance agent.
-A HealthMarkets licensed insurance agent can help you identify the Medicare Supplement plan that best fits your healthcare needs and budget.
-Our service is at no cost to you, and you’re under no obligation to enroll in a plan.
-Get started with a free Medigap supplemental insurance quote today!
-Call us anytime at (800) 488-7621, or meet with a licensed agent near you.
+Another tip in getting the most out of supplemental coverage for seniors on Medicare is working with HealthMarkets.
+We can help you identify the Medicare Supplement plan that best fits your healthcare needs and budget with no obligation to enroll.